OpenSword/OpenIsopix/CONTROLS.md

 ## Tips
 1. Use **Space** to cycle between interaction modes
-2. Select block type with **1-4** before placing
+2. Select block type with **1-3** before placing
-3. **Torches** emit light and clear fog of war
-4. Right-click to quickly remove unwanted blocks
+3. Right-click to quickly remove unwanted blocks
-5. Use **Q/E** to rotate and view from different angles
+4. Use **Q/E** to rotate and view from different angles